We're making smart, informed decisions about the design and maintenance of our buildings.

-Maintain University-wide compliance with the Harvard Green Building Standards, and continue to incorporate sustainability goals into campus planning.
+Harvard is committed to maintaining University-wide compliance with the Harvard Green Building Standards, and continuing to incorporate sustainability goals into campus planning.
 View our Plan

-As a result, Harvard has more LEED certified building projects than any other higher education institution in the world, according to the U.S. Green Building Council.
-Chances are if you have visited, studied or worked at Harvard, you have entered a LEED certified space that runs more efficiently, creates less waste, and healthier for people and the surrounding environment.
+Harvard has more LEED certified building projects than any other higher education institution in the world, according to the U.S. Green Building Council.
+Chances are if you have visited, studied or worked at Harvard, you have entered a LEED certified space that runs more efficiently, creates less waste, and is healthier for people and the surrounding environment.

 Energy Efficiency FIRST

-More than 80% of campus, including all energy-intensive spaces, has been energy audited, and four of Harvard’s Schools employ full-time energy managers.
-Energy efficiency and greenhouse gas emissions reduction has also been integrated into the five-year capital planning process, resulting in the implementating of more than 1,300 energy efficiency measures.
+More than 80% of campus, including all energy-intensive spaces, has been energy-audited, and four of Harvard’s Schools employ full-time energy managers.
+Additionally, energy efficiency and greenhouse gas emissions reduction targets are integrated into the five-year capital planning process, which have resulted in the implementation of more than 1,600 energy efficiency measures.

 University-wide energy use has decreased 2%, even after accounting for an 11% increase in square footage, much of which was energy-intensive research and laboratory space.